Anwarvic/anwarvic.github.io/README.md

 - Add the Front Matter to the file.
     ```
     ---
-    title: # Title of the post
+    title:    # Title of the post.
-    date:  # Date of the post
+    date:     # Date of the post.
-    cover: # Relative path to the post's cover image
+    cover:    # Relative path to the post's cover image.
+    labs:     # Labs that published this paper.
-    comments: # Whether or not the post will have comments (default: true)
+    comments: # Whether or not the post will have comments. (default: true)
     ---
     ```
 - Add the content of the post using Markdown.